-Page bundles and shortcodes are great ways to improve managing content on your Hugo pages.
+Hugo tutorial looking at page bundles and shortcodes to improve managing content on you pages.

 About page bundles and shortcodes